-Firstly, for an overall picture of steam locomotive movements around the whole of the UK, you could take a look at www.uksteam.info.
+For an overall picture of steam locomotive excursions throughout the UK, take a look at www.uksteam.info.
 This is a mine of detailed information.
 By searching the site for a specific word, say Settle or Carlisle, you can quickly highlight whatever you’re interested in.
 There are links to the tour operators’ own websites where you can see more information or even book tickets.
 It’s also a really useful resource if you want train times, so you can be sure to be in the right place at the right time to snap that classic photograph!

 So, if you’re looking for a trip on a steam train then get in touch with one of the specialist operators direct.